Contents

 About NanoVNA V2

-- Improved shielding in the NanoVNA V2 Plus4 allows it to reach over 90dB dynamic range, achieving similar results as professional VNAs, and allows measuring duplexers.
+• Improved shielding and all-aluminum enclosure of the NanoVNA V2 Plus4 increases its dynamic range to >90dB, achieving similar results as professional VNAs, and allows measuring duplexers.

 Where to buy